SENSUIKAN!

 31 August 1942:

-Repairs to the I-168 are completed.
-LtCdr Watanabe Katsuji (former CO of I-69) is assigned as the Commanding Officer.
-The same day, Cdr Tonozuka becomes the Commanding Officer of the I-34 as she is completed.
+Repairs to I-168 are completed.
+LtCdr (Captain, posthumously) Watanabe Katsuji (55)(current CO of I-169) is appointed the CO of I-168 as additional duty.
 Departs Sasebo.

 15 October 1942: